top of page

 2. Amounts Owed – 30%

 Also known as your credit utilization, this is the ratio of credit used to credit available.
-A lower ratio = a better score.
+A lower ratio means a better score.

-💡 Tip: Keep credit utilization below 30%, and under 10% for top-tier scores.
+💡 Tip: Keep credit utilization below 30%, and aim for under 10% for top-tier scores.

 3. Length of Credit History – 15%